API versioning strategy

 How Box API versioning works

-When calling the upload endpoint without any version header specified, you hit the
+endpoint without any version header specified, you reach the 2.0

 If there is a significant change to API behavior, the new endpoint will be exposed under the new URL.